-2.20.3 Criteria For Identifying Candidates For Special Supervision resolved matters will be considered.
+2.20.3 Criteria For Identifying Candidates For Special Supervision

+The following are criteria that will trigger a review by Compliance to determine whether an RR should be subject to special supervision.
+Pending as well as resolved matters will be considered.
 The criteria are subjective and the details of the complaints and/or regulatory actions must be considered in determining whether special supervision is necessary.